- Family: Datnioididae

 Datnoids are a common choice for aquarium owners for their resplendent looks and tiger-like stripes on the body.
 However, based on the origin and features, Datnoids can be broadly categorized as given below:

 Indonesian Tiger Fish or Indonesian Datnoid: To a novice, Indonesian Tigers are not easily distinguishable from Siamese Tigers.
-The only difference is that unlike Siamese Tigers, Indonesian Tiger Fishes will have three or four stripes on the body and two identical stripes on the tail fin.
-The two stripes on the tail are of exactly same size.
+The only difference is that, unlike Siamese Tigers, Indonesian Tiger Fishes will have three or four stripes on the body and two identical stripes on the tail fin.
+The two stripes on the tail are exactly the same size.

-Northern Thailand Tiger Fish or Thin Bar Datnoid: This species is found in the river ways of Northern Thailand and are famous for the broad straight stripes on their body.
+Northern Thailand Tiger Fish or Thin Bar Datnoid: This species is found in the riverways of Northern Thailand and is famous for the broad straight stripes on its body.
 Also, the bright golden hue can be yellowish at times.